-- Be a New Zealand citizen who holds a Special Category Visa (SCV).
+- Are a New Zealand citizen who holds a Special Category Visa (SCV).

 Please note: if you are, or become, an Australian permanent resident you will not be eligible for this HELP assistance by the Government.

-How do I know if I am a SCV New Zealand Visa holder?
+How do I know if I am a New Zealand Special Category Visa (SCV) holder?